Hands-On Fundraising

 Make it someone as high up in the organization as possible.
 Or sometimes, the person the donor has a connection to.

-Don’t make the IRS the star of the letter
+Don’t make the IRS the star of the thank you letter

 Stick that boring but necessary language at the bottom of the letter.
 No one wants to read it – they just want it there.